-Dr. Thompson provided the SSC with an overview of the application of risk tables to this year's full assessments, as well as the JGPT's requested clarification and additional guidance on their application in the future.
+Dr. Thompson provided the SSC with an overview of the application of risk tables to this year's full assessments, as well as the Joint Plan Team's requested clarification and additional guidance on their application in the future.
 Public comment was provided by Jon Warrenchuk (Oceana), Ruth Christiansen (United Catcher Boats), Julie Bonney (Alaska Groundfish Data Bank), Chad See (Freezer Longline Coalition), Chris Woodley (Groundfish Forum), and Austin Estabrooks (At-sea Processors Association).
 Written comments were also received from Jon Warrenchuk (Oceana).

-The SSC had a general discussion about the purpose and structure of the risk tables and reiterated several specific statements that the SSC provided in our December 2018 minutes.
-It was noted that, to provide comprehensive guidance on the tables, the SSC needed to review them for each assessment and, therefore, decided to finalize their responses to the JGPT's request after completing their review of the complete suite of BSAI and GOA stock assessments.
-There was also some discussion of the need to make risk tables neutral, or to have some category that corresponded to less risk than typical for either that assessment or across assessments, as a way to document changes that do not warrant higher levels of precaution.
+The SSC had a general discussion about the purpose and structure of the risk tables and reiterated several SSC's specific statements that were provided in our December 2018 minutes.
+It was noted that, to provide comprehensive guidance on the tables, the SSC needed to review them for each assessment and, therefore, decided to finalize their responses to the Joint Plan Team's request after completing their review of the complete suite of BSAI and GOA stock assessments.
+There was also some discussion of the need to make risk tables neutral, or to have some category that corresponded to less risk than typical for either that assessment or across assessments.

-Prior to consideration of the JGPT's requests, the SSC provided an overview of key considerations included in our October and December 2018 and October 2019 minutes:
+Prior to consideration of the Joint Plan Team's requests, the SSC provided an overview of key considerations included in our October and December 2018 and October 2019 minutes: